jbiatek/BSGRulebook/rulebook.md

     - The Destination card may put ships back on the main game board after the jump, that is fine.
 Leave them where they are unless instructed otherwise.
 2. If it was not reached via a jump (for example earning distance through a Skill check), just reset the fleet marker.
 4. Remove the Crisis deck from the game.
 The New Caprica Crisis deck will be used in its place for the rest of the game.
 Shuffle it and place it next to the board.
-5. The New Caprica game board should be placed above the Pegasus game board.
+5. The New Caprica game board is placed above the Pegasus game board.
 6. All human players are moved to "Resistance HQ", including any in the Brig.
 Piloted vipers are returned to the Reserves.
 7. All Cylon players are moved to "Occupation Authority".
 8. Move all remaining raptors to the New Caprica board.
 They can still be risked even before Galactica returns.